Belarus–Poland border: History

 Bialystok County territorially benefited from the delimitation carried out by the sixth Subcommittee.
 First of all, in three locations, near Zaleszany, Bobrowniki and Ozierany, the county obtained a strip with a width of 2 to 5 kilometers.
 However, this county was characterized by a much more diverse ethnic mosaic than the almost purely ethnic Polish Augustów County or the somewhat ethnically mixed Sokółka County.
 While Zaleszany was inhabited by the Polish population, Bobrowniki, Chomontowce, Wielkie Oziery and Małe Oziery were 70 to 90% Belarusian.

+The proposals regarding delimitation of the border presented by the District National Councils from Suwałki, Białystok, Sokołka, Augustów and Bielsk Podlaski were sent by the voivode of Białystok, Stefan Dybowski, to the Minister of Public Administration in Warsaw.
+The voivode stated that the proposals he submitted met the needs of the people living there and also protected the interests of the Białystok Voivodeship and Poland.
+He asked the minister to resolve them positively.
 In 1946, during the refinement of the state border between the USSR and Poland in the Belarusian-Polish section, Krynki, which was entirely granted to Poland, had a point that separated the border section under Sub-Committee V from the activities of Sub-Committee VI.
+On 6 November 1946, work on the delimitation of the border between Poland and the USSR was completed.
 Further, the border ran through areas which Poland lost due to the Soviet dictate, because they were located on the west side of the Curzon Line.
 This shift was around 12 km (7 miles) in the vicinity of Odelsk, 15 km (10 miles) in the Łosośny area, 20 km (12 miles) in Biała Blota, and 15 km (10 miles) in the area of the Augustów Canal.
 Polish negotiators during the delimitation procedure realized that they were helpless in the face of these imposed arrangements and were only trying to introduce minor verifications for Poland.
-Among other things, near Odelsk, within the borders of Poland was the village of the villages of Klimówka, Minkowce, Nomiki, Taki, Tołcze, Szymaki of the Hrodna District and the villages of Todorkowce and Chworosciany of the Sapotskin district were transferred to the Polish People's Republic.
+Among other things, near Odelsk, within the borders of Poland were the villages of Klimówka, Minkowce, Nomiki, Taki, Tołcze, Szymaki of the Hrodna District and the villages of Todorkowce and Chworosciany of the Sapotskin district were transferred to the Polish People's Republic.
 Zubrzyca Wielka and Zubrzyca Mała were also recovered, but most of the agricultural lands belonging to these villages remained on Belarusian side of the border.